 The Group carries certain financial assets at fair value, which requires the extensive use of accounting estimates and judgment.
 Significant components of fair value measurement were determined using verifiable objective evidence such as foreign exchange rates, interest rates and volatility rates.
 However, the amount of changes in fair value would differ if the Group utilized different valuation methods and assumptions.
 Any change in fair value of these financial assets and liabilities would affect consolidated profit and loss and other comprehensive income.

-Impairment losses on available-for-sale financial assets amounted to P4.8 million in 2007.
-There were no impairment losses on available-for-sale financial assets recognized in 2009 and 2008 (see Note 8).
+There were no impairment losses on available-for-sale financial assets recognized in 2010, 2009 and 2008 (see Note 8).

 (e) Principal Assumptions for Management's Estimation of Fair Value of Investment Property